 Small church groups are critical to helping your members grow.
 They could be mothers' groups, youth groups, men's groups, etc.

-Regardless of which type of small groups you have, they're a great place for members to make friends and build connections.
+A small group survey is a great way for members to make friends and build connections.
 Learning what small group members would like to see can help them engage with the church and become more active members.

 Why ask this survey question?